Britain Click here

 In 1975, Jay Appleton, a geographer at the University of Hull, published The Experience of Landscape, a wonderfully written liturgy of landscape, which espoused his famous prospect -refuge theory to explain why people found particular landscapes beautiful (see theme: Landscape Theory).

-The Manchester study, a four-year research project undertaken by the Department of Town and County Planning at the University of Manchester (Robinson, et al, 1976) for the Countryside Commission was intended to recommend a standard approach for evaluate landscape quality for the Commission.
+The Manchester study, a four-year research project undertaken by the Department of Town and County Planning at the University of Manchester (Robinson, et al, 1976) for the Countryside Commission was intended to recommend a standard approach for evaluating landscape quality for the Commission.
 The project examined techniques to evaluate the visual quality of landscapes and tested statistical techniques to assess visual quality.
 Because of its significance, it is summarized here.

 The Manchester study of landscape evaluation was carried out over four years (1970 – 74) by the Landscape Evaluation Project and directed by the University’s Department of Town and Country Planning.
 Seminars, consultancy reports and research studies were conducted.
 The Countryside Commission indicated its intention to prepare an advisory manual for planning authorities based on the report.

-The report commenced with a discussion of landscape – as land use, topography, eco-system, heritage and scenery.
-As a unifying concept, landscape embraces all of these and also serves as an art form for artists.
+The report commenced with a discussion of landscape – as land use, topography, ecosystem, heritage and scenery.
+As a unifying concept, landscape embraced all of these and also served as an art form for artists.
 The report then traced the development of interest in landscape in Britain from the 1930s Addison report through to the 1970s ecological approach.
 It examined the purposes and directions of landscape evaluation research.
 The report differentiated landscape character assessment from landscape quality evaluation: “It is important not to confuse the analysis of landscape character which is descriptive, and analysis of quality which is evaluative” (2.21).
 It also examined the economic value of landscape.

 The report examined aesthetic concepts, in particular, the nature of landscape beauty, and the influence of factors such as tastes, preferences and associations on one’s judgement about the landscape.
 It had a lengthy discussion of operational issues that affect evaluation: the concept of the view, classifying survey units (where it preferred grid squares), field assessments, and judgements of observers.